Rasa Labs

 Accessibility & food

 Prime Produce is accessible.
 Materials and shared food are included.
-Let us know dietary/access needs in registration.
+Please note any dietary or access needs during registration so we can plan with care.

-If your plans change, contact us—transfers are welcome and partial refunds are possible before the start date.
+If your plans change, please contact us.
+Transfers are welcome, and partial refunds may be available prior to the start date.

 What is Rasa / Moving Rasa?